shawon017/CRUK/README.md

 ## Scalability:
 The solution uses managed services like AWS Glue and Amazon Athena that can automatically scale to handle large datasets.
 If the dataset were to grow to 1 TiB with new data arriving each day, the main change would be to increase the resources allocated to the Glue jobs and Athena queries, which can be done easily through the AWS management console.
 However, it would also be important to monitor costs, as processing large amounts of data on AWS can be expensive.

-For Aurora postgresql it's by design vartically scalable.
+For Aurora postgresql it's by design vertically scalable.
 But we can use sharding and also assign new readers for it to make horizontally scalable.

 And regarding file size Databricks doesn’t even recommend to partition tables smaller than 1 TB because the overhead of managing numerous small partitions outweighs the performance benefits or the performance gains are often “negligible”.